tbnorth/r_ecosystem/r_ecosystem.md

    products: R Studio, R Studio Server, R Shiny, etc.
  - The R Consortium is a collaboration of all the above plus Microsoft, Google, Oracle, HP, etc.

+## Other integrations

+ - git integration for projects in R-Studio
+ - packages can be installed from GitHub as well as CRAN
+ - support for parallel processing available in various environments